White Bean and Escarole Soup

 This white bean and escarole soup is one of my favorites.
 If you’re wondering what on earth escarole is, it kind of looks like a head of romaine, but it’s much sturdier and has a more cabbage-like texture to it.

-Like most soups, this one starts off with lots of caramelized onion, with some fresh thyme for extra flavor:
+Like most soups, this one starts off with lots of softened onion, with some fresh thyme for extra flavor:

-After you’ve caramelized the onions, you add some garlic and a bunch of escarole:
+After you’ve softened the onions, you add some garlic and a bunch of escarole:

 Wilt the escarole for a couple of minutes, and then it’s time to add the chicken stock and beans.